Whimsy Stick

 Line Type

 Outward Hound: Bungee section plus thin nylon line, rated for light play.
-Bungee stores energy and snaps back at the handler or breaks at the lure attachment.
+Additionally, bungee stores energy and snaps back at the handler or breaks at the lure attachment.
 Whimsy Stick: Static Kevlar line rated for 450 lbs on the Standard, 500 lbs on the Rugged XL.
 Consistent, predictable motion in both directions.

 Static Kevlar safer + more durable